iamrommel/u-calculator/README.md

    - A call to API can used
 3. Anyone can embed the computation or the result via iframe
    - A json result can be consumed too
+4. We can use results from other formula to be factor for our new formula